NeoGeographyToolkit/StereoPipeline/docs/tools/multi_stereo.rst

    while having other walls on the side.
 This makes it tricky to correctly align the images.
 The ideal scenario in stereo is cameras being side-by-side.
- - The ISS is "messy", having cables and laptops sticking out of walls, surfaces with weak texture and low illumination.
+ - The ISS is "messy", having cables and laptops sticking out of walls, surfaces with weak texture, and low illumination.
- - The images are 8-bit and compressed as JPEG, unlike the high-dynamic range images acquired with satellites.
+ - The images are 8-bit and compressed as JPEG, which may result in artifacts, unlike the high-dynamic range images acquired with satellites.

 This required some careful choices of parameters, and a new tool named ``pc_filter`` for filtering blunders according to many geometric